-The rapid pace of technological advances has significantly impacted the workplace, and has helped employees be more efficient, accurate and safe.
+The rapid pace of technological advances has significantly impacted the workplace and has helped employees be more efficient, accurate and safe.
 However, with new advancements come novel ethical issues and the means for potential exploitation of workers.

 Initiatives like the Human Genome Project will make genetic testing more accessible and accurate, as well as less expensive.
 This may leave open for long-term disability insurers or employers to access DNA testing or results.

 The benefits to employers and long-term disability insurers are clear as it will help both predict future costs.
-For example, an employer may want access the DNA test results of an employee to discover their risk of illness or disease in order to reduce the costs that are incurred when employees are required to take time off due to illness.
+For example, an employer may want access to the DNA test results of an employee to discover their risk of illness or disease in order to reduce the costs that are incurred when employees are required to take time off due to illness.

 In addition, an employer may face higher insurance premiums when supplying their employee’s with benefits based on employee illness.
 An employer can also increase their risk of legal claims against them when their employees become sick and require accommodation, an oft-litigated issue.

-Parliament is attempting to get ahead of this issue by reintroducing Bill S-201, Genetic Non-Discrimination Act, which would prohibit discrimination on the basis of genetic makeup by insurer and in the workplace.
-Currently this bill is being debated in the Senate, and if passed will be sent to the House of Commons before it can be ratified.
+Parliament is attempting to get ahead of this issue by reintroducing Bill S-201, Genetic Non-Discrimination Act, which would prohibit discrimination on the basis of genetic makeup by the insurer and in the workplace.
+Currently, this bill is being debated in the Senate, and if passed will be sent to the House of Commons before it can be ratified.

 If Bill S-201 passes this will prohibit a federally-regulated employer’s ability to access the results of genetic testing of its employees unless there is express written consent from the employee.
 The Bill will also impose quasi-criminal sanctions against an employer for genetic discrimination, which includes the potential for imprisonment.